jkstill/asm-metrics/README.md

 The `asm-diskgroup-breakout.sh` is a fairly simple Bash script that creates diskgroup based files, taking its input from the `synth` directory of the previous step.

 New files are written to the `diskgroup-breakout` directory.

+## Remove Outliers and Spikes

+Sometimes there may be outliers and very large spikes.
+These tend to skew the data and make the charts hard to read.

+In extreme cases a chart may consist of some spike connected by a flat line.

+Normally you would like to see that data charted.

+The data for each file is piped through two Python scripts, `outlier-remove.py` and `flatten.py`.

+These CSV files and XLS files are placed in directories with a suffix of '-chart'.

+Should you not want these, simply comment out the `asm-*clean*.sh` lines in `runall.sh`.

 ## Charting Data